What does Youth Leadership Week look like?

 We include medical travel insurance in the cost of the trip.
 This covers any emergency medical or dental expenses, as well as emergency evacuation or repatriation.

-Lodging for participants is in Casa Cultiva’s volunteer housing.
-Casa Cultiva is private and secure and it is not open to the public.
-All rooms have three-four beds and a full bathroom with hot water.
-Three-four participants of the same gender will share a room.
+Lodging for participants is in approved housing.
+All rooms have two-four beds and a full bathroom with hot water.
+Two-four participants of the same gender will share a room in separate beds.
 Depending on flight times when returning home, there may be a need to overnight in Guatemala City.
 We use a safe, secure and trusted hotel near the airport.
 All participants would be accompanied by the adult leaders.

-Breakfasts are provided by Casa Cultiva and include things like Guatemalan beans and eggs or pancakes and fruit.
-Lunches and dinners are either dine in at Casa Cultiva, at a local restaurant, or provided in the field on service days.
+Breakfasts are provided by our hotel or tour companies and include things like Guatemalan beans and eggs or pancakes and fruit.
+Lunches and dinners are either dine in at our hotel, at a local restaurant, or provided in the field on service days.
 All food is washed and prepared using modern practices.
 The food is delicious and healthy.
 We do not serve a lot of processed food.
 We will make sure you have plenty of food.
 We will also provide safe drinking water at all times.